ory/kratos/docs/versioned_docs/version-v0.3/concepts/index.md

 ### Forget passport-js, oidc-client, ...

-While proprietary and bespoke middleware can protect APIs and Web endpoints, Ory Open Source provides a base solution for many use cases.
+While proprietary and bespoke middleware can protect APIs and Web endpoints, ORY Open Source provides a base solution for many use cases.
 For example, ORY Kratos integrates with ORY Oathkeeper, a Reverse Proxy solution.
 Defining Access Rules is as easy as writing a few lines of JSON / JSON5 / YAML!